 4. Offer a Cleaning Service

-If the property is not show ready you may want to offer to pay for a weekly or bi-weekly cleaning service while the home is active.
+If the property is not “show ready” offer to pay for a weekly or bi-weekly cleaning service while the home is active.
 By doing so it might motivate them to tidy up and keep the property clean in between showings.
 Oftentimes it’s a lot easier for tenants to keep the home show ready when they don’t have to spend time scrubbing floors and bathrooms.

 5. Handle Showings

 One of the many benefits of hiring a top Realtor to sell your home is not having to coordinate showings.
-However sometimes it’s better if the seller schedules all showings with the tenant because they are less likely to deny the showing if it’s coming for you as opposed to a 3rd party, like your Realtor or a showing call center.
+However, sometimes it’s better if the seller schedules all showings with the tenant.
+By doing so they are less likely to deny showing if it’s coming for you as opposed to a 3rd party, like your Realtor or a showing call center.

-Evaluate if selling your home with tenant’s in place is the best decision or if you should wait until the lease is up.
+Selling a home with kids, pets or tenants can be extremely difficult.
+So you’ll want to evaluate whether or not selling with tenants in place is the right move.
 If it is or can’t be avoided make sure to know your rights and the tenants’ rights.
 I also strongly recommend hiring a Realtor who has successfully sold tenant occupied properties.

 About the Author

 The above real estate article “5 Tips for Selling your Tenant Occupied Home” was written by Michelle Gibson of Wellington Florida Real Estate.
-Specializing in residential real estate since 2001 Michelle Gibson is experienced in assisting buyer’s, seller’s, landlord’s, tenant’s and would love to share her knowledge and expertise and guide you through the entire real estate process.
+Specializing in residential real estate since 2001 in Wellington and the surrounding area.
+Not only does Michelle assist buyers and sellers, she assists landlords and tenants too.
+She would love to share her expertise and guide you through the entire real estate process.